What is Google Trends?

 sunscreen-coat-compare-regions

-In the case of sunscreen vs. coats, Indonesia ranks the highest, with searches for sunscreen making up the majority (87%) of the two terms’ combined search volume.
-Conversely, Egypt shows a majority interest in coats, with 53% of the combined volume.
-We can view the exact breakdowns by hovering over the blue and red bars.
+In the case of sunscreen vs. coats, Indonesia ranks the highest, with searches for sunscreen making up the majority of the two terms’ combined search volume.
+Conversely, Egypt shows a majority interest in coats.
+If needed, we can view the exact breakdowns by hovering over the blue and red bars.

 Lastly, when examining the map, we see that coats dominate most regions, with only Indonesia and a few other Asian countries showing a preference for sunscreen.